UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 The Result

-A rust preventing, sturdy, universal skate, that is easy to use.
+A rust preventing, sturdy, universal skate guard, that is easy to use.

-• The SFR 2-Piece Blade Guard has become a must have for ice skaters and hockey players.
-Coming in a range of colours and smells that can be cut down to fit any size of skate, using the top indents as cutting guides.
-The unique tread design prevents slipping in all directions.
-The water outlets have ridges to direct water to allow water to escape to help prevent the blades rusting while the soft edges can help stop blunting when walking.
-With the indentations and cutting guide holes, these guards are able to flex to fit around your blade.
+• The SFR 2-Piece Blade Guard has become an essential accessory for ice skaters and hockey players alike.
+Available in a variety of colours and scents, it can be easily customised to fit any skate size using the top indents as cutting guides.
+The unique multi-directional tread pattern enhances grip, reducing the risk of slipping.
+Water outlet ridges help direct moisture away, minimising the chance of blade rust, while the soft edges protect against blunting when walking.
+Designed with flexibility in mind, the indentations and cutting guides allow the guard to adapt seamlessly to the shape of the blade.

 next